gdsfdg/facemodtools/README.md

 ### Generate .ini and .hlsl
 Will create a mod folder structure.
 It copies the basic .hlsl that every face mod uses and generates an ini with your hash and dispatch.
+If your dump contains a diffuse texture, it will use that to ensure your mod doesn't appear on other characters.
 If you have multiple parts, it will create one subfolder for each part.
 Use this before exporting from blender.
 ```